Skip to content

 #1 Build Partnerships-for Health Providers

-Include DV/SA advocates as part of your multidisciplinary care team.
+Include DV/SA advocates as part of your multidisciplinary care team/approach.
 Health centers find that establishing formal partnerships with community based DV/SA programs is crucial to providing trauma-informed care for survivors.
 Learn more about how DV/SA programs can also work to include health centers as part of their care team.

 Partnership Building Resources